AliIbrahim996/SE2_guidline/README.md

    Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
    Composer is not a package manager in the same sense as Yum or Apt are.
 Yes, it deals with "packages" or libraries, but it manages them on a per-project basis, installing them in a directory (e.g. vendor) inside your project.
 By default, it does not install anything globally.
 Thus, it is a dependency manager.
 It does however support a "global" project for convenience via the global command.

-- **Download and run** [Composer-Setup.exe](https://getcomposer.org/Composer-Setup.exe) - it will install the latest composer version whenever it is executed.just hit next.
+- **Download and run** [Composer-Setup.exe](https://getcomposer.org/Composer-Setup.exe)-it will install the latest composer version whenever it is executed.just hit next.
+\
+&nbsp;
 ![12](assets/composer_1.png).
 \
 &nbsp;